IlhaanHasssan/tech264_python/learning_python/README.md

 #Explain: What's the difference between a dynamically typed language (like Python) and a strong typed language ?
 # Type-checking (determining data types) happens during run-time for python vs before the program runs
-#Dynamicallt typed languages allow for more flexibility
+#Dynamically typed languages allow for more flexibility
 #you can add an int to a float in python without error
 # the id of the variable changes because the unique identifier for the specified object is based on the value